blazejsewera/blog/_site/from-over-200-mb-of-dependencies-to-less-than-4/index.md

 If you wanted proof that the JavaScript ecosystem makes it extremely easy to just add new layers of abstraction ad infinitum, here you go.
+There's and added benefit that having less code executing makes for less resource consumption, and in my case, less Virtual Machine minutes spent in GitHub Actions.[^billing-for-github-actions] I've never actually exceeded my GitHub Actions quota, but that's a nice thing to keep in mind.
 The difference is colossal, the graphs show it better than words.

 <figure>